 Full-time drivers and dispatchers are represented by the Clovis Transit Employees Bargaining Unit (TEBU) through the Operating Engineers Local 3, which represents public utilities.
 All drivers are cross-utilized between Stageline and Round Up.
-There are 17 full-time drivers and three utility workers (bus washers).
+There are eighteen (18) full-time drivers, five (5) full-time lead bus drivers, and two (2) full-time dispatchers.
 The City maintains an extra "floater" driver assignment each day.
 Higher-capacity buses are assigned to the higher-demand routes.
 On weekends, the City attempts to balance miles by using vehicles used the least during the week.